EZ Gateway Modbus to BACnet (500 point)

 The EZ Gateway Modbus and BACnet (FS-EZX-MOD-BAC) is an easy to use, high-performance building and industrial automation protocol gateway.

-The Modbus TCP Driver allows the FieldServer to transfer data to and from devices over Ethernet using the Modbus TCP Protocol.
+The Modbus TCP Driver enables the FieldServer to facilitate data exchange with devices over Ethernet using the Modbus TCP Protocol.

-The BACnet/IP driver allows the FieldServer to transfer data to and from devices over Ethernet using BACnet/IP protocol.
+The BACnet/IP driver enables the FieldServer to facilitate data exchange with devices over Ethernet using the BACnet/IP protocol.

 SKU: